AngieKoki/pizza-project/README.md

 ### Description
 As a user
 I want to say no to the delivery option
-So that I can checkout and see the total
+So that I can checkout and see the total amount to be paid

 ### Scenario
 #### No is selected in the delivery option: